check-face/checkface/README.md

 ### Backend API

 We rely on Nvlabs StyleGAN to run our inference, using the default model.
+You can run it in docker to avoid all the dependencies, as shown above.
-First ensure you have
+Otherwise, first ensure you have

   - [cuDNN](https://developer.nvidia.com/cudnn) 7.3.1
   - [CUDA toolkit 9.0](https://developer.nvidia.com/cuda-90-download-archive)
   - NVIDIA driver 391.35

-Instructions for installing the

 Best practice is to first create a virtualenv, followed by installing the requirements